cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Let G(n) be an algorithm that generates n random bytes from raw entropy, i.e., the output of a CSPRNG.
 Let Sig(sk, m) be a function that computes a signature of message m given private key sk.
-Let H be a cryptographic hash function that produces output of length M. Let Extract be a randomness extraction function, e.g., HKDF-Extract {{RFC5869}}, which accepts a salt and input keying material (IKM) parameter and produces a pseudorandom key of length L suitable for cryptographic use.
+Let H be a cryptographic hash function that produces output of length M. Let Extract(salt, IKM) be a randomness extraction function, e.g., HKDF-Extract {{RFC5869}}, which accepts a salt and input keying material (IKM) parameter and produces a pseudorandom key of length L suitable for cryptographic use.
 Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string,